Saddle (landform)

-The saddle between two hills or mountains is the region surrounding the saddle point, the lowest point on the line tracing the drainage divide (the col) connecting the peaks.
+The saddle between two hills or mountains is the region surrounding the saddle point, the lowest point on the line tracing the drainage divide connecting the peaks.
 When, and if, the saddle is navigable, even if only on foot, the saddle of a (optimal) pass between the two massifs, is the area generally found around the lowest route on which one could pass between the two summits, which includes that point which is a mathematically when graphed a relative high along one axis, and a relative low in the perpendicular axis, simultaneously; that point being by definition the col of the saddle.

 Topography

 The saddle Mittelbergjoch (lower edge, left from middle) in Tyrolia in Austria.
 It is frequently crossed by mountaineers on the way up to the Wildspitze (3.768 m, right upper corner).
 In the diagram top right, the saddle is comparable to the leftmost drawn type.

 A saddle is the lowest area between two highlands (prominences or peaks) which has two wings which span the divide (the line between the two prominences) by crossing the divide at an angle, and, so is concurrently the local highpoint of the land surface which falls off in the lower direction.
 That is, the drainage divide is a ridge along the high point of the saddle, as well as between the two peaks and so defines the major reference axis.
 A saddle can vary from a sharp, narrow gap to a broad, comfortable, sway-backed, shallow valley so long as it is both the high point in the sloping faces which descends to lower elevations and the low area between the two (or three or four.
 (Note: See the center image point '-C-' in the topographical map image.)) flanking summits.
 Concurrently, along a different axis, it is the low point between two peaks, so as such, is the likely 'optimal' high point in a pass if the saddle is traversed by a track, road or railway.

 USGS topographic map of ridges and saddles near Hazelton, Pennsylvania (closer view).
 The points -A-, -B-, -C-, -D- and, -E- all represent saddles — relative minimums oriented to two or more nearby peaks, but a local maxima relative to lower land.